 The Moon Hares

 Touring to County Durham, Norfolk, Suffolk, London and Plymouth in 2019 and 2020, The Moon Hares is a musical theatre/opera piece with and for young people in special and mainstream schools, as well as a variety of community groups.
-It will be performed alongside our players in local venues to audiences of all ages.
+It was performed alongside our players in local venues to audiences of all ages.

 The production tells a magical story about a village where the children have never seen the moon, as they are forbidden from going out at night.